Expresses Continued Confidence in ACTOS

 “Patient safety is a critical priority for Takeda,” said Greisman.
-“We plan to vigorously defend the company against future lawsuits.”
+“We believe that we have acted responsibly with regard to ACTOS and plan to vigorously defend the company against future lawsuits.”

 Indication for ACTOS